-Your rifle has been generously lubed with thicker viscosity grease and CLP from the factory.
-This is to allow for function during the breakin period.
-Your rifle will be broke in after 16-100 rounds of ammunition.
+Your rifle has been generously lubed from the factory.
+This is to allow for function during the break-in period.
+Your rifle will be broke in after 20-100 rounds of ammunition.
 After this time, you should clean your entire rifle and re-lubricate.

 A clean rifle will function much better than a dirty rifle.
 Having a clean, lubricated rifle will alleviate a lot of potential functioning problems.
-After break-in, only apply generous lubrication to the areas that need it.
+Only apply generous lubrication to the areas that need it.
 Applying excessive lubrication traps dirt and debris at a faster rate.